SoftwareGuy/Ignorance/README.md

 -   macOS 10.12 onwards.
 El Captain and below **ARE NOT** supported.

-    -   Tested and confirmed working on High Sierra and Mojave.
-Catalina has not been tested due to bugs and/or version immaturity.
+    -   Tested and confirmed working on High Sierra, Mojave, Catalina.

 -   Linux

-    -   x86_64 libraries included.
-Compiled on a Ubuntu 18.04 LTS instance (Bionic Beaver).
+    -   x86_64 libraries are included, compiled on a Ubuntu 18.04 LTS instance (Bionic Beaver).

     -   Should *just work* on various Linux distros, as long as they aren’t too exotic.
-Main testing has been done on Debian/Ubuntu and CentOS.
+Main testing has been done on Debian/Ubuntu/Fedora/CentOS.

     -   If your distro uses a different C library instead of GNU C then you’ll need to recompile the blobs manually.
 See the ENet-CSharp repository for